 - Download and install a Bluetooth GPS App.

-On the Android Play Store, for example, you can find this free Bluetooth GPS:
+On the Android Play Store, for example, you can find this free and open source Bluetooth GNSS:

 - This step could not be necessary – Enable the Developer Options for your Android Operating System (you can follow the five simple steps described on this page).